-In addition to the changes in the weapon types used in the War of 1812, artillery also is categorized by the weight of the gun carriage.
+In addition to the changes in the weapon types used in the Revolutionary War, artillery also is categorized by the weight of the gun carriage.

-Battalion, light and medium guns, howitzers, and rockets are mounted on a light carriage (lc).
-They can perform all of the standard gun maneuvers listed, plus the maneuvers listed under Light Carriages Only.
+A gun mounted on a light carriage (lc) has mobility that is comparable to standard ACW artillery.
+Galloper guns, light guns, and howitzers are mounted on a light carriage.
+They can perform all of the standard gun maneuvers listed, plus additional maneuvers listed under Light Carriages Only.

-Heavy guns, siege guns, and siege howitzers are mounted on a heavy carriage (hc).
-The maneuvers allowed for a heavy carriage are more limited than those allowed on a light carriage.
+Medium and heavy guns, siege guns and siege howitzers are mounted on a heavy carriage (hc).
+The maneuvers allowed for a heavy carriage are more limited than those allowed for a light carriage.
 In addition, if a heavy carriage gun receives a retreat out of close range effect in a maneuver check or in charge combat, it cannot limber and retreat, and is eliminated instead.

 Movement rates are not based solely on the weight of the carriage.
-Light and heavy carriage guns are grouped into two movement-rate categories of field guns.
-Light carriage field guns have the fastest movement rate and are comparable to the speed of Civil War era artillery.
-Heavy carriage field guns move at a slower rate.
-A separate category for siege guns move at the slowest rate.
+Light carriage galloper guns have the fastest movement rate and are comparable in speed to Civil War era artillery.
+There separate category for heavy carriage siege guns move at the slowest rate for artillery.
+Most light and heavy carriage guns are grouped into a third movement-rate category called field guns which move at a rate that is slower than a galloper gun but faster than a siege gun.